Part One: Welcome To The Unraveling

 Something happened to Part 2 of this blog, it simply vanished!
 Odd.
 Here is what was the general idea was.
 So here is Part 2:

 The man in the photograph above is Rev Riley Shepard and his first wife, Clarissa Shepard.
 My father's name on his birth certificate is Richard R. Shepard.
 Dad said the "R" was for Riley, and that he was named after his grandfather.
 To prevent confusion, when I write about my great-grandfather, I'll refer to him as Rev. Riley Shepard, although there's controversy about whether or not he really became a minister or not.
 Rev. Riley is buried outside of the Primitive Baptist Church in Jacksonville, North Carolina, where he had a farm.

 Clarissa was also a Shepard, but the cousins I've met researching my father's past say that Rev. Riley and Clarissa weren't related at all, or at least not close cousins.
 Anyway, she died giving birth to twins, and the babies also died.
 She left behind 11 children, one of them was Zedoc Shepard, my father's father.
 Rev. Riley then married again, and had 7 surviving children with his second wife.
 There are a lot of Shepards in Jacksonville, North Carolina.

 The thing about Rev. Riley Shepard is that although he was uneducated, he had the mental capacity to actually memorize the bible "backwards and forwards" as my father used to say.
-He also expected this of his children.
+He also expected his children to read and memorize passages.
 He recited the bible constantly, even at the dinner table.
 My father remembered his grandfather coming to visit as a child in Wilmington, North Carolina.
 Dad said that his grandfather wouldn't converse, but rather he would sit and recite bible passages all night.